 Post Science Question 1 to the classroom wall and read it aloud.

-${igodol Q}$ Why are so many noises coming from the tree?

-- 5. Invite students to share their ideas about Science Question 1.
-Provide the Shared Listening prompt and give students time to engage in the Shared Listening routine with partners. - 40 Amplify Science Transitional Kindergarten © The Regents of the University of California.
-All rights reserved.
+- Why are so many noises coming from the tree? - 5.
+Invite students to share their ideas about Science Question 1.
+Provide the Shared Listening prompt and give students time to engage in the Shared Listening routine with partners.